lvjiaqi77/PRODEN/README.md

 # PRODEN

-This is a reproducing code for the ICML'20 paper: Progressive Identification of True Labels for Partial-Label Learning.
 This is the code for the paper: Progressive Identification of True Labels for Partial-Label Learning Jiaqi Lv, Miao Xu, Lei Feng, Gang Niu, Xin Geng, Masashi Sugiyama To be presented at ICML 2020.